InfernoDragon0/CotLMods/packaged/README.md

 - Knucklebones: Play knucklebones with your followers!
 - Flip Coin: Flip the coin with your followers and see if you win!
 (5 coins each)
 - Divorce: Too many spouses?
 Heres a solution!
+- For I have sinned: Infuse 20 Strange Material into followers to gain a full sin bar.

 ### Work Commands
 - Custom Miners